leveragedrobot/autodoist/README.md

 # 🤖 Autodoist

-Autonomous Todoist task execution for [Claude Code](https://docs.anthropic.com/en/docs/claude-code).
+Autonomous Todoist task execution for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) and [Clawdbot](clawd.bot).
 Scans your tasks, categorizes them by what AI can handle, routes to dedicated skills, and executes what it can — with your approval.

 ## Features